shawn93/Machine-Learning/README.md

 #  EL-9123: Introduction to Machine Learning
 Some notes, assignments, labs while taking the course.

+# Statement
+* Labs are completed independently, as the assighment of ML class.
+* Demos are created by the professor, I just do it again and add some personal comments to help me better understand while reviewing.

 ## Labs
 * [Lab2 - Multiple Linear Regression for Robot Calibration](https://github.com/Shangwen-Yan/Machine-Learning/tree/master/Labs/Lab2%20-%20Multiple%20Linear%20Regression%20for%20Robot%20Calibration)
   - packages : numpy | pandas | matplotlib.pyplot | sklearn.linear_model